2011 African U-20 Championship qualification

 This page details the process of the 2011 African Youth Championship qualification phase.
-The qualifiers consisted of three rounds of two legged matches.
-Some countries had a bye to the First Round.
+The qualifiers consisted of three rounds of two-legged matches.
+Some countries had to say bye to the First Round.
 The winners of the Second Round matches qualified for the finals.
 South Africa entered the qualifiers as they were originally not the hosts.

 Preliminary round

 The first leg was played on either 16, 17 or 18 April 2010.
 The second leg was held on either 30 April, 1 or 2 May 2010.
 The winners advanced to the First Round.

 Ghana, Cameroon, South Africa, Nigeria, Egypt, Rwanda, Mali, Ivory Coast, Benin, Gambia, Sudan, Zambia, Congo, Burkina Faso, Angola and Morocco all received byes to the First Round.